-Knowledge Outcomes

-Walt know that the capital cities of the four countries that make up the UK.

-Walt name at least 5 UK counties.

-Walt know that London, Manchester,

-Birmingham, Leeds and Glasgow are some of the UK's biggest cities by population.

-Walt that cities are highly populated urban environments that often have a cathedral or university.

-Challenge:

-Walt the reasons that people often migrate to cities include job opportunities, having services close by, better transport links, availability of Strength Lies in Difference Walt become familiar with these key terms and understand their meaning: Discrimination, Wealthy, Society, Perception, Stereotype, Heritage, Ethnicity and Identity Walt understand why people travelled to and from places.
-Walt understand the impact of people travelling to different places/countries (migration) has had on societies / communities.
-Walt understand that an empire is a group of countries ruled by a single monarch.
-Walt understand that the British Empire consisted of a number of countries Walt understand how the migration of people to Britain in the 50's/60's impacted British Society Understand how and why immigrants were discriminated against when they arrived Walt understand the cultural legacy that was created by the 'Wind rush' generation and its influence on our society today e.g. carnival Physical Development Gymnastics:

-Walt use running, jumping, throwing and catching in isolation and in combination Walt develop flexibility, strength, technique, control and balance Walt perform dances using a range of movement patterns Walt compare their performances with previous ones and demonstrate improvement to achieve their personal best.
+Knowledge Outcomes WALT know the capital cities of the four countries that make up the UK.
+WALT identify at least 5 UK counties.
+WALT know that London, Manchester, Birmingham, Leeds and Glasgow are some of the UK's biggest cities by population.
+WALT know that cities are highly populated urban environments that often have a cathedral or university.
+Challenge: WALT understand the reasons that people often migrate to cities include job opportunities, having services close by, better transport links, Strength Lies in Difference WALT become familiar with these key terms and understand their meaning: Discrimination, Wealthy, Society, Perception, Stereotype, Heritage, Ethnicity and Identity WALT understand why people travelled to and from places.
+WALT understand the impact of people travelling to different places/countries (migration) has had on societies / communities.
+WALT understand that an empire is a group of countries ruled by a single monarch.
+WALT understand that the British Empire consisted of a number of countries WALT understand how the migration of people to Britain in the 50's/60's impacted British Society WALT understand how and why immigrants were discriminated against when they arrived WALT understand the cultural legacy that was created by the 'Wind rush' generation and its influence on our society today e.g. carnival Physical Development Gymnastics: WALT use running, jumping, throwing and catching in isolation and in combination WALT develop flexibility, strength, technique, control and balance WALT perform dances using a range of movement patterns WALT compare our performances with previous ones and demonstrate improvement to achieve our personal best.
 Hockey: